Head-to-Head · Updated May 2026

 Quick Facts

-Key numbers and logistics for planning your East Asia trip.
+Key numbers and logistics for planning your East Asia trip in 2026.

 🗾 Japan